You pull up the calendar for the local group to see what is on the agenda for the meeting.

 And just because it is a repeat, does not mean you will not learn something.

 Why?
-Well, I am of the opinion that you can hear the exact same training several times and learn something different each and everytime.
+Well, I am of the opinion that you can hear the exact same training several times and learn something different each and every time.
 You only learn what you are ready to learn.
-So for the person who had never been to this guys presentation were going to get the original motivation and some basics.
-The next time I saw him I got more of the how tos on negotiating.
-Then the next time I got even more of the nuance and you know my list of notes did get smaller with each viewing, but I still came away with not only new notes, but repeat notes that I had forgot to implement.
+So for the first time I heard the guy above’s presentation, I picked up some basics and a lot of his motivating factors.
+The next time I saw him I got more of the how to on negotiating.
+Then the next time I got even more of the nuance and you know my list of notes did get smaller with each viewing, but I still came away with not only new notes, but repeat notes that I had forgotten to implement.

 So should you go or not?
 I say you should get out and see that repeat speaker or topic.